adamsalter/sitemap_generator/README.md

 And the output from running the above:

 ```
-+ en/english1.xml.gz                1 links /  612 Bytes /  296 Bytes gzipped
++ en/english.xml.gz                 1 links /  612 Bytes /  296 Bytes gzipped
-+ fr/french1.xml.gz                 1 links /  614 Bytes /  298 Bytes gzipped
++ fr/french.xml.gz                  1 links /  614 Bytes /  298 Bytes gzipped
 + sitemap1.xml.gz                   3 links /  919 Bytes /  328 Bytes gzipped
-+ sitemap_index.xml.gz           3 sitemaps /  505 Bytes /  221 Bytes gzipped
++ sitemap.xml.gz                 3 sitemaps /  505 Bytes /  221 Bytes gzipped
 Sitemap stats: 5 links / 3 sitemaps / 0m00s
 ```

 So we have two sitemaps with one link each and one sitemap with three links.
 The sitemaps from the groups are easy to spot by their filenames.
-They are `english1.xml.gz` and `french1.xml.gz`.
+They are `english.xml.gz` and `french.xml.gz`.
 They contain only one link each because **`include_index` and `include_root` are set to `false` by default** in a group.

 On the other hand, the default sitemap which we added `/rss` to has three links.
 The sitemap index and root url were added to it when we added `/rss`.
 If we hadn't added that link `sitemap1.xml.gz` would not have been created.
 So **when we are using groups, the default sitemap will only be created if we add links to it**.